Find Affordable College Courses

 Read full report on History at University of Central Missouri

-Missouri Western State University did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
-It came in at #9 on the list.
+With a ranking of #9, Missouri Western State University did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
 Missouri Western is a small public school located in the small city of Saint Joseph.

 About 29% of the students majoring in history at the school are women while 71% are male.